-This year I’ve decided to toast the arrival of 2016 with a blend from the Creative Whisky Company.
-Founded in 2005, The Creative Whisky Company Ltd specialises in bottling single cask whiskies.
-Named ‘Creative’ because of their willingness to experiment with cask types, their ‘Exclusive Malts’ have become a recognised brand to look out for.
-I’m going to review ‘The Exclusive Blend’ however.
-To be exact, I’m reviewing the Exclusive Blend 1980 – a blend of Highland and Speyside malt and grain whiskies, distilled in 1980 and matured for 35 years in ex-Sherry casks.
+This time around, I have decided to toast the arrival of 2016 with a relatively old blend from the Creative Whisky Company.
+Founded in 2005 by David Stirk, The Creative Whisky Company specialises in the bottling of single cask whiskies, sourced from all over Scotland.
+Named ‘Creative’ for their willingness to experiment with cask varieties, the bottler’s Exclusive Malts range has become a label to look out for but today I am sampling instead, The Exclusive Blend 1980, a blend of Highland and Speyside whiskies, distilled in 1980 and matured for 35 years.

 It’s safe to say that what is going on here is the latter.
 On the nose there’s a lot of Sherry with dried fruits like Raisin and Sultana.
 There’s Almond and Honeycomb and it’s a wee bit Beefy… like a chargrilled Steak.
 Meanwhile on the palate, there’s Sherry again, Dark Chocolate, Highland Toffee and Brown Sugar.
 It’s got a satisfying oily mouthfeel and goes cloudy with water added – a sure sign that chill filtering has been avoided.
 This is not a blend made to appeal across the board, this is a luxury product with as much character as any single malt.

 Smell: Sherry with Dried Fruits – Raisins and Sultanas.
 There’s Almond and Honeycomb, with a meaty weight to it.